 Wettability investigation of the solid using contact angle measurements

-The surface free energy of the powder and its dispersive and polar fractions say something about the hydrophobic or hydrophilic character of the powder.
+The surface free energy of the powder and its disperse and polar parts say something about the hydrophobic or hydrophilic character of the powder.
 Measurements of these variables using the Washburn method indicate the extent to which hydrophobic coating is necessary.
 The occurrence of wetting between solid, liquid and gas bubble can be ascertained by means of captive bubble measurements.
 With this method, which is available for all our laboratory contact angle measurement instruments, an air bubble is introduced beneath the solid which is surrounded by liquid.
 The effectiveness of the collecting agent can be seen by the bubble contact angle.
 If this is small, the contact between air and solid, which is required during flotation, is preferred to the contact between solid and liquid.

-Measurement of foamability, foam stability and bubble size
+Measurement of foamability, foam stability, and bubble size

 Our foam analysis instruments measure the foamability of a liquid in order to check the efficiency of the foaming agent.
 The decay speed of the foam is likewise an important variable as for effective skimming, the foam-particle mixture must remain on the surface for a while in a stable state.
 This decay speed is measured as part of the easily reproducible foam height measurements.
 The formation of small foam bubbles is required for the flotation process.
 These lead to a large internal foam surface area and therefore to an increased adsorption capacity for the solid to be separated.
 Our optical method for measuring time and height-dependent foam structure provides important information for optimizing bubble size.